Boating And Jet Ski Accident Lawyer in West Palm Beach

 Failure to adhere to Maritime Rules and Laws

-Failure to understand and properly follow navigation rules can lead to a boating accident.
+Failure to understand and properly follow navigation rules can lead to a boating or jet ski accident.

 Inexperienced Operator at the helm